How to Manage Depression and Anxiety: 9 Gentle Steps You Can Start Right Now

 - Going to bed and getting up at the same time every day.

 - If you can't sleep, get out of bed and do something relaxing.
-Laying in bed restless can make you miserable and anxious, and your brain gets tricked into thinking of your bed not as a place for rest.
+Laying in bed restless can make you miserable and anxious, and your brain gets tricked into thinking of your bed not as a place to rest.

 - Don't eat just before bed.
 A full stomach can cause discomfort if you have acid reflux and may intensify your wakefulness.
 Sometimes, food can cause nightmares.
 There is a certain type of pizza that never fails to give me nightmares.